Drinfeld Realization for Quantum Affine Orthosymplectic Superalgebras: Introduction

+This theorem establishes that the Drinfeld-Jimbo algebra $U_q(\widehat{\mathfrak{g}}_s)$ is a homomorphic image of the new Drinfeld algebra $U_q^D(\widehat{\mathfrak{g}}_s)$.
+This is the first essential step toward proving a full isomorphism, which we conjecture to hold.
+The construction of a PBW basis and the proof of injectivity for $\psi_s$ will be the subject of a subsequent paper.

-The structure of the present paper is the following.
-In Section~\ref{sect-affine-Lie-superalgebras}, we recall the basic notions on orthosymplectic Lie superalgebras of type $B$ together with their properties needed for the arguments in the following sections: describe their root systems, recover their Dynkin diagrams from the parity sequences and Cartan matrices, and explain the affine Weyl groupoid.
-In Section~\ref{sect-quantum-JD}, we recall the definition of the Drinfeld-Jimbo realization of the quantum affine superalgebras of type $B$, together with some basic $q$-Jacobi identities.
-In Section~\ref{sect-formulas}, we define a braid group action on the orthosymplectic Lie superalgebras of type $B$.
-The isomorphisms $T_i$, $i\in\hat{I}$ were defined up to a normalization factor, see \cite{Yamane1999}, we write explicit formulas for $T_i$'s to satisfy the braid relations.
-Finally, in Section~\ref{sect-quantum-newD}, we introduce the new Drinfeld realization for orthosymplectic Lie superalgebras of type $B$ for all choices of parity sequence and define a map $\psi_\s$ from $U^D_q(\ghs)$ to $U_q(\ghs)$.
-Next, we prove that $\psi_\s$ is a surjective homomorphism.
-To show this, we consider a larger superalgebra $\Tilde{U}_q^D(\ghs)$ with the same set of generators as $U_q^D(\ghs)$, but with fewer relations and show that there is a surjective homomorphism Moreover, there exists a natural surjection whose kernel lies in the kernel of $\Tilde{\psi}_\s$.
-This proves that $\Uqghs$ is a homomorphic image of $U_q^D(\ghs)$, which is our main result.
-We conjecture that the quantum superalgebras $U_q^D(\ghs)$ and $\Uqghs$ are, in fact, isomorphic.
+The structure of the present paper is as follows.
+In Section~\ref{sect-affine-Lie-superalgebras}, we recall the basic notions on orthosymplectic Lie superalgebras and their root systems, parities, and the affine Weyl groupoid.
+In Section~\ref{sect-quantum-JD}, we define the Drinfeld-Jimbo realization $U_q(\widehat{\mathfrak{g}}_s)$.
+In Section~\ref{sect-formulas}, we define the braid group operators $T_{i,s}$, provide their explicit formulas, and prove that they satisfy the braid relations.
+Finally, in Section~\ref{sect-quantum-newD}, we introduce the new Drinfeld realization $U_q^D(\widehat{\mathfrak{g}}_s)$ and use the braid group action to construct the surjective homomorphism $\psi_s$, proving our main result.